guardian/source/packages/@guardian/eslint-plugin-source-react-components/README.md

 This rules errors for imports from a `@guardian/src-*` package.
 If possible, it will autofix the import to the new location.

-Some breaking changes can not be autofixed, for example, in cases where the `palette` object has been imported directly from `@guardian/src-foundations`, developers must manually replace the palette object with imports from global colours or colour tokens.
+Some breaking changes can not be autofixed, for example, in cases where the export has been removed from Source.
+Developers must manually provide an alternative.

 ### No \* imports or exports